Culturally Responsive & Inclusive Curriculum Resources: Home

 This guide is meant to help faculty at PSU find information and resources that will help them begin to create courses and curriculum that are more culturally responsive to and inclusive of our students.
-This guide is a response to the Curriculum Committees' new requirements in regards to culturally responsive courses and programs.
+This guide is a response to the Undergraduate Curriculum Committee and Graduate Council's requirements in regards to culturally responsive courses and programs.
 The OAA course and program forms will ask you to address the following questions:

 How is the course content inclusive and relevant to a diverse and evolving student body?

-What pedagogical method and/or approaches will be used when teaching this course to facilitate an inclusive learning environment?
+What pedagogical methods and/or approaches will be used when teaching this course to facilitate an inclusive learning environment?

-(The answer to this question should demonstrate how pedagogical methods reflect intentional efforts to engage all students.
-Factors to consider include, but are not limited to, race, gender, sexual orientation, class, national origin and ability, as well as implementing universal design in course development.
+The answer to this question should demonstrate how pedagogical methods reflect intentional efforts to engage all students.
+Factors to consider include, but are not limited to, race, gender, sexual orientation, class, national origin and disability, as well as implementing universal design in course development.
 Discuss the conscious choices that you make in order to facilitate inclusion.
-For example, a commitment to using students’ chosen pronouns reflects a consideration of various gender identities within the learning environment; or discussion of the process for group formation and assessment when utilizing group work to accommodate varied learning styles.)
+For example, a commitment to using students’ chosen pronouns to reflect a consideration of various gender identities within the learning environment; or discussion of the process for group formation and assessment when utilizing group work to accommodate varied learning styles.

 Click on the tabs above to find:

-This guide was created by Bob Schroeder and Kim Pendell at the PSU library.
+This guide was created by Bob Schroeder and Kimberly Pendell.
+The guide is now authored by Michelle Desilets.

-Please contact Kim at firstname.lastname@example.org if you have any comments or ideas for additions for this guide.
+Please contact Michelle at email@example.com if you have any comments or ideas for additions for this guide.

 Thanks to Steve Harmon and Scott Marshall from the Office of Academic Affairs who came up with the idea for this guide, and to Kerth O'Brien who gave feedback and suggested additional resources.